 As mentioned before, audit information on wages and working hours is included in the supplier assessment and is used as input for the root cause analysis on these topics.
-Also on other audit findings Acne discusses possible root causes as part of the audit follow-up.
+Acne did not discuss other root causes as part of the audit follow-up.